zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 [end of dialogue]

 Our dialogue begins with Livy asking Nicholas a que stion – actually, it’s what we would call a command: Livy says, “Tell me again why  we’re here on a Saturday afternoon.”
 I should point out here that “Livy” is sometimes used as a short form of the girl’s name “Olivia,” although it would normally not be spelled this way.
 For those of you who know about Roman history, you’ll k now that there was a Roman historian by the name of “Livy.”
-But our Livy  is a woman, and she asks Nicholas to explain why, on a Saturday afternoon, t hey are at a museum.
+But our Livy  is a woman, and she asks Nicholas to explain why, on a Saturday afternoon, they are at a museum.

 Livy, it appears, would rather be somewhere else.
 N icholas says, “You’re going to love this museum.”
 A “museum” is a building that  teaches about art or historical objects, things of importance.
 Nicholas says, “It has artifacts and exhibits from all the major periods in history, fro m prehistoric days to the present.”
 An “artifact” (artifact) is an object tha t has been made or used by a human being, a person, usually many years ago.